 I served as the Member of Parliament for Kingston and Surbiton from 1997 to 2015, and from June 2017 until the snap election was called in early November 2019.
-In September 2019, I was appointed as Deputy Leader of the Party, and as Shadow Chancellor of the Exchequer.
+I was then re-elected on 12 December in the General Election 2019, after which I became an Acting Leader of the Party and also Spokesperson for the Economy & Social Justice.
 I have been campaigning on key issues including stopping a harmful Brexit, Climate Emergency, and for local police and train services.

 An economist by training, I was a business consultant before I was elected for the first time in 1997.
 It was my concerns about our environment that first got me politically active.
 I was Secretary of State for Energy and Climate Change in 2012-15, and in 2016 I set up a consultancy working primarily in the energy and climate change field.
 I chair a Community Energy Co-operative Company called Mongoose Energy.